electrickite/git-pair/README.md

 Where "U1" and "U2" are user identifiers to be used in the pairing commands.

+### SSH Keys

-git-pair can optionally manage SSH keys.
-To enable this feature, you will need to add a stanza to `~/.ssh/config` for your git remote:
+git-pair can optionally switch SSH keys when paring.
+To enable this feature, you will need to add a stanza to `~/.ssh/config` for each remote git host:

     Host git-server.example.com
       IdentityFile    ~/.ssh/pair_id